lskatz/fasten/paper/paper.md

 Fasten touts a comprehensive manual, continuous integration, and integration into the command line with unix pipes.
 It is well poised to be a crucial module for daily work on the command line.

-## Acknowledgements

-Thank you, John Phan, for creating the Docker container.

 ## References